MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadapteroffloadsetchecksumcapabilities.md

-The **NetAdapterOffloadSetChecksumCapabilities** method sets the hardware checksum offload capabilities of a network adapter.
+The **NetAdapterOffloadSetChecksumCapabilities** function sets the hardware checksum offload capabilities of a network adapter.

 ## -parameters